March 23, 2020

 - Refurbishment of the station involving the following main improvements:

 - Refurbishment of the waterproofing membrane protecting the underground parts of the station

 - Installation of the new family of signage

 - Refurbishment of mechanical rooms

 Located at the corner of Pie-IX Boulevard and Pierre-De Coubertin Avenue, Pie-IX station is one of the two métro stations built to serve the main site of the 1976 Summer Olympic Games.
 It is linked to the Olympic Stadium by an underground passage and was without a doubt the station of the 1976 Olympics.

 Pie-IX station opened to the public on June 6, 1976, but was not officially inaugurated until July 4, 1976, a few days before the start of the Olympics (held from July 17 to August 1, 1976).
 In 2018, it recorded 5,190,812 entries, a record since its opening, placing it 17th out of 68 stations.
-There is no doubt that the arrival of the Pie-IX BRT, and its accessibility, will allow it to increase its traffic.
+There is no doubt that the arrival of the Pie-IX BRT, and its accessibility, will increase traffic in this station.

 Pie-IX station was designed by City of Montréal architect Marcel Raby, who also designed neighbouring station Joliette.

-The Accessibility program is made possible thanks to the additional funding announced by the federal and provincial governments to speed up universal access work and make the métro network fully accessible by 2038.
+The Accessibility program is made possible thanks to the additional funding announced by the federal and provincial governments to speed up universal accessibility work and make the entire métro network accessible by 2038.